AngelAL2803/PredictingMBTIPersonality/README.md

 This was a final project for a machine learning course, where I got to choose to use what I learned in the course for anything.
 Therefore, this project applies <b>machine learning</b> to predict <b>MBTI personality types</b> using audio features from Spotify playlists.
 The dataset includes ~4,000 playlists and 49 predictors, such as <b>danceability, energy, valence, and instrumentalness</b>.

 The goal is to explore whether music preferences can serve as indicators of personality and to compare different ML approaches for multiclass classification.

+In the Final Project folder, there is a file named `spotify_codebook.rtf` which provides the name and descriptions for the variables in the dataset.
 <br />